 Each request displays the associated information in the following columns:

 Date: Date and time of the request.

 Payload: malicious payload.
 Clicking the value in the payload column displays reference information on the attack type.

 Source: The IP address from which the request originated.
 Clicking the IP address adds the IP address value into the search field.
-The following information is also displayed if it was found in the Wallarm's databases (IP2Location and others):
+The following information is also displayed if it was found in the IP2Location or similar database:

-- The country in which the IP address is registered
+- The country/region in which the IP address is registered.

-Code: The server's response status code from the request.
+Code: The server's response status code for the request.
 If the filtering node blocked the request, the code would be

 403or another custom value.

 If the attack is happening at the current moment, the “now” label is shown under the request graph.

 Request view provides the following options for Wallarm behavior fine-tuning: